nixon-voxell/apu_final_year_project/result.typ

 It is done using the built-in Rust unit test tool (`cargo test`).
 Meanwhile, playtesting provided qualitative insights into the gameplay experience, usability, and the impact of the Velyst system on player perception of the in-game user interfaces and experiences.
 This is done through the format of an online questionnaire form.
-Playtesters will be handed this form after one or more playtest session(s) during our game showcase.
+Playtesters will be handed this form after one or more playtest session(s) during the game showcase.

 This chapter outlines the testing design, implementation, and results gathered through these methods, along with supporting evidence and analysis.